DataDog/hiring-engineers/answers.md

 ```bash
 pip install ddtrace
 ```
-#### Configure Datadog to collect metrics
-The beauty about dd-trace is that it can collect data about your application without making any changes to your code.
-You do need to run your code using the ddtrace-run wrapper:

-    FLASK_APP=sample_app.py DATADOG_ENV=flask_test ddtrace-run flask run --port=4999

-**Note: By default Flask runs on port 5000, but this is the port of the Datadog agent as well.
-**

 #### Configure the Datadog agent for logging
 First, we need to enable logging on the Datadog agent.
 We can do this by modifying the Agent configuration file.
 The path to the log file on your OS can be found [here](https://docs.datadoghq.com/agent/basic_agent_usage/ "here") (US) or [here](https://docs.datadoghq.eu/agent/basic_agent_usage/ "here") (Europe).